Endura continues to manufacture in the uk

 Endura became part of Pentland Brands in March 2018 and we are excited to be working with a company who have the same values as us with regards to the collective responsibility we have for our workforce overseas and in the UK.

-We have updated our stock planning approach and improved our accuracy of prediction considerably and the amount that we ship by air has reduced by 32% in the in the two years since 2011.
+We have updated our stock planning approach and improved our accuracy of prediction considerably and the percentage that we ship by air has reduced significantly over the past decade and we aim to have this as less than 1% by 2024 with all unavoidable air freight being carbon offset from 2021.

 Our packaging and recycling policy is already well established; our header cards/hangtags are now recyclable or are switching to being recyclable and we use non-coated materials that can be recycled as a matter of course for all new developments.